ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 and is still open.

+-  ``ERRATA_X2_2742423``: This applies errata 2742423 workaround to Cortex-X2
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

 -  ``ERRATA_X2_2768515``: This applies errata 2768515 workaround to Cortex-X2
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.